openstack/operations-guide/doc/ops-guide/source/ch_ops_upstream.rst

 behavior with your cloud.
 Since OpenStack is flexible, you may be the only individual to report a particular issue.
-Every issue is important to fix, so it is essential to learn how to easily submit a bug report.maintenance/debugging reporting bugsbugs, reportingOpenStack community reporting bugs
+Every issue is important to fix, so it is essential to learn how to easily submit a bug report.

 All OpenStack projects use `Launchpad <https://launchpad.net/>`_ for bug tracking.
 You'll need to create an account on Launchpad before you can submit a bug report.

 Once you have a Launchpad account, reporting a bug is as simple as